UnitTestBot/jacodb/design.md

 **classes** - represents data from `.class` files as it is.
 Each class file get parsed with ASM library and represented as ASM ClassNode
 **types** - represent types which can be nullable, get parameterized etc.

 Both of levels connected to `JcClasspath` to avoid jar-hell.
 If **classes** retrieved from pure bytecode you can't modify them or construct something. **types** work in a different way.
-They may be constructed manually based on generics parameterization.
+They may be constructed manually based on generic's parameterization.

 **Classes**
 ```mermaid